At CHOC Children’s, we understand that selecting where a patient will receive surgery is a big decision.

 Once at CHOC, we are committed to continually communicating with patients and their families so that they understand what is happening every step of the way during their time in the Procedure Center .
 Our knowledgable nurses and skilled surgeons and anesthisologists are dedicated to making sure that each patient's family is provided with the most accurate information throughout the surgical process.

-Ask a Doc - What is surgery?
+Ask a Doc - Will my daughter be sedated before surgery?

 News and Announcements